yaojingzeo/DS-DKSVD/README.md

-# DPRF
+# DS-DKSVD
-The code of "DS-DKSVD: Leveraging Dynamic-Static Dictionary  Learning for Deep K-SVD" from _The Visual Computer_.
+The code of **"DS-DKSVD: Leveraging Dynamic-Static Dictionary  Learning for Deep K-SVD"** from _The Visual Computer_.

 ## The Overall Architecture of DS-DKSVD
 ![image](./Images/Figure_2.png)